 If you’re like me then I’m sure you’ve seen soccer players flop during a game and fake an injury.
 It seems to happen in almost every game.
 The reasons why this happens can be varied and sometimes complicated.
 In this article, we’ll look at those reasons and hopefully explain the motivation behind it.

-- Attract the referee’s attention
+- To attract the referee’s attention

-- Create a potential goal-scoring opportunity
+- To create a potential goal-scoring opportunity

 - To waste time

-- Punish another player
+- To punish another player